spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/11-vmware.md

 3. Click on the **Configure** button to invoke the Palette Configuration dialogue.
 Provide vCenter credentials and proceed to the next configuration step.

-4. Choose the desired values for the data center, Compute Cluster, Datastore, Network, Resource pool, and Folder.
+4. Choose the desired values for the Datacenter, Compute Cluster, Datastore, Network, Resource pool, and Folder.
 Optionally, provide one or more SSH Keys and/or NTP server addresses.

 5. Choose the IP Allocation Scheme - Static IP or DHCP.
 If static IP is selected, an option to create an IP pool is enabled.
 Proceed to create an IP pool by providing an IP range (start and end IP addresses) or a subnet.
 The IP addresses from this IP Pool will be assigned to the gateway cluster.
 By default, the IP Pool is available for use by other tenant clusters.
 This can be prevented by enabling the **Restrict to a single cluster** button.
 A detailed description of all the fields involved in the creation of an IP pool can be found [here](/clusters?clusterType=vmware_cluster#ipaddressmanagement).